aiforged/docs/docs/services/extract-and-verify/document-intelligence-prebuilt-models.md

 The **Document Intelligence – Prebuilt Models** service in AIForged allows you to instantly extract structured data from common document types using Microsoft’s rich library of pre-trained models.
 With no need for training or manual labelling, you can rapidly process a wide array of standardized forms—including invoices, receipts, ID documents, bank statements, tax forms, and more.

-{% hint style="info" %}
+!!! info
     Prebuilt Models let you start extracting data from supported forms right away—simply select a model and upload your documents.
 No training or labelling required.
-{% endhint %}

 ***